-Roasting vegetables in a very hot oven caramelizes the outside and brings out the natural sweetness.
+Roasting vegetables in a very hot oven caramelize the outside and bring out the natural sweetness.
 By roasting you’re also keeping all the nutrients inside the vegetables versus washing them away in cooking methods such as boiling.

 Remember these tips when roasting vegetables:

 - Roast vegetables between 400 and 450 degrees

 - Coat with oil (I use olive or canola)

 - Season (I just use salt and pepper)

 - Toss and turn (I turn after 15 minutes, then every 10 minutes until done)

 - Most vegetables will be cooked at 30 minutes, potatoes may take longer depending on size

 - In a large bowl, add your vegetables, pour olive oil over and toss to coat.

 - Spread your vegetables so that they’re not touching, more surface area means more caramelization.